In Exercises 11 and 12, find the P-value for the hypothesis test ... | Study Prep in Pearson+

 P-value

 The P-value is a statistical measure that helps determine the significance of results in hypothesis testing.
 It represents the probability of obtaining a test statistic as extreme as, or more extreme than, the observed value under the null hypothesis.
-A smaller P-value indicates stronger evidence against the null hypothesis, leading to a decision to reject it if the P-value is less than the significance level (α).
+A smaller P-value indicates stronger evidence against the null hypothesis, leading researchers to consider rejecting it.

 Recommended video: